aexol-studio/deenruv/docs/docs/guides/extending-the-admin-ui/creating-list-views/index.md

         breadcrumb: 'Product reviews',
     }),
     // highlight-end
-]
+];
 ```

 ## Supporting custom fields

-From Vendure v2.2, it is possible for your [custom entities to support custom fields](/guides/developer-guide/database-entity/#supporting-custom-fields).
+From Deenruv v2.2, it is possible for your [custom entities to support custom fields](/guides/developer-guide/database-entity/#supporting-custom-fields).

 If you have set up your entity to support custom fields, and you want custom fields to be available in the Admin UI list view,
 you need to add the following to your list component: